-- Once oil is up to temperature, work in three or four batches and gently place chicken in hot oil.
-Fry for 8-10 minutes or until done and crisp (they will begin to float to top of oil).
-As each batch comes out, toss in buffalo sauce then remove to a sheet pan and hold in the warm oven until each batch is done.
+- Once oil is up to temperature, work in three batches and gently place chicken in hot oil.
+Fry for 10 minutes or until done and crisp (they will begin to float to top of oil.
+Also use a spider, tongs or a strainer to loosen any that stick to the pan bottom).
+As each batch comes out, lay onto a rack covered sheet tray to drip for a few seconds then toss in a large bowl with one quarter of the buffalo sauce.
+Remove to a sheet pan and hold in the warm oven until each batch is done.
 Make sure you let the oil come back to 400 between batches.

-- Once the chicken is cooked, place all of the chicken back into the remaining sauce and toss or mix to coat.
+- Once the chicken is cooked, place all of the chicken back into the pan with the remaining sauce and toss or mix to coat.

 - Serve with blue cheese dressing and celery sticks.

 Notes: If these Buffalo Wings are too spicy, add BBQ sauce to reduce the heat and add some sweetness.
 (Buffalo Wing purists will disagree with this recommendation, but it is one way to give those of us with more sensitive taste buds the chance to enjoy these spicy wings.) 🙂

 Keywords: Buffalo Chicken Wings